Based on the Mazda Green Plan 2020 Mid-Term Environmental Plan, Mazda is pressing forward with environmental initiatives, with its sights set on 2020.

 Around 2020, Mazda sees society on the way toward achieving a sustainable society while still maintaining the use of fossil fuels (oilbased fuels, etc.) as its basic energy source.

-Regarding vehicles, highly efficient internal-combustion engines like gasoline and diesel engines, using liquid fuels with high energy-preservation characteristics (oil, biofuels, etc.) will be used as a base, and additional innovations that contribute to increased fuel economy, such as fuel-saving technologies (idling-stop systems, regenerative braking, hybrid systems), highly efficient transmissions, and reduced vehicle weight will also be implemented.
+Regarding vehicles, highly efficient internal-combustion engines like gasoline and diesel engines, using liquid fuels (oil, biofuels, etc.) will be mainly used as a base because of their high energy-preservation characteristics for mobility use, and additional innovations that contribute to increased fuel economy, such as fuel-saving technologies (idling-stop systems, regenerative braking, hybrid systems), highly efficient transmissions, and reduced vehicle weight will also be implemented.
+Moreover, technological innovations to support combustion technologies corresponding to diverse fuels and use of natural gas or biofuels that emit less CO 2 are also expected.
 At the same time, electric vehicles, which do not emit CO2 during running, will also be introduced.
 On top of these trends, large-scale approaches such as reducing traffic congestion in urban areas will contribute toward the greater goal of realizing a low-carbon society.

 To execute the Mazda Green Plan 2020, three committees set the following approaches and targets to promote each effort.